Cass490/oqrc/README.md

 ### Related Work

 Our approach is consistent with existing research into hybrid quantum-classical reservoir computing.

+- **arXiv:2508.11175 - "Role of Entanglement in QRC with Coupled Kerr Oscillators"**: This paper finds that creating entanglement between coupled reservoirs leads to a computational advantage and improves time-series prediction.

+- **arXiv:2201.07969 - "Two Quantum Reservoirs via Optimized Measurements"**: This work demonstrates the resource efficiency of entanglement, showing that a 7-qubit entangled reservoir can match the performance of a 25-qubit classically-connected system.

-The use of a classical neural network to process the quantum state's measurement outcomes is a recognized technique.
+The use of a classical neural network to process the quantum state's measurement outcomes is also a recognized technique.

 - **R. Martinez-Pena, et al. (2021)**, in "Quantum reservoir computing with a single qubit" (Physical Review A, 103, 052417), demonstrate a QRC where a feed-forward neural network is used as the classical readout layer for processing the qubit measurements.